WakiMak/trentent.github.io-forked/_posts/2018-01-15-meltdown-performance-impact-evaluation-citrix-xenapp-6-5.md

 Unfortunately, the environment we are operating hits all of these nails on the head.
 We are using, I believe, the oldest OS that Microsoft is patching this for.
 We are using older processors from 2011-2013 which do not have the PCID optimization (as reported by the [SpeculationControl](https://gallery.technet.microsoft.com/scriptcenter/Speculation-Control-e36f0050) test script) which means performance is impacted even more.

 I'm in a large environment where we have the ability to shuffle VM's around hosts and put VM's on specific hosts.
 This will allow us to measure the impact of Meltdown in its entirety.
-Our clusters are dedicated to Citrix & 6.5 servers.
+Our clusters are dedicated to Citrix XenApp 6.5 servers.

-Looking at our cluster and all of the Citrix & VM's, we have some VM's that are 'application siloed' - that is they only host a single application and some VM's that are 'generic'.
+Looking at our cluster and all of the Citrix XenApp VM's, we have some VM's that are 'application siloed' - that is they only host a single application and some VM's that are 'generic'.

 In order to determine the impact I looked at our cluster, summed up the total of each type of VM and then just divided by the number of hosts.
 We have 3 different geographical areas that have different VM types and user loads.
 I am going to examine each of these workload types across the different geographical areas and see what are the outcomes.